 Chewy Almond Macaroons

-This recipe, which SAVEUR contributor Yewande Komolafe received from a French boulanger, produces intensely-flavored cookies have a crunchy caramelized exterior and a chewy, amaretto-flavored interior.
+This recipe produces intensely-flavored cookies that have a crunchy caramelized exterior and a chewy, amaretto-flavored interior.
 They’re a tasty treat to have on hand when guests drop by for a quick cup of tea — they’re quick to make, and also keep beautifully in an airtight container at room temperature.
 Be sure not to over-mix the dough, or the macaroons’ characteristic texture will be lost.

 Note: Almond paste is similar to marzipan but contains less sugar and no fillers.
 (Some versions of almond paste do contain cream or eggs; to make this recipe vegan, ensure that your almond paste contains no eggs or dairy.)
 Marzipan will not work for this recipe.